Crypto News

 Grayscale originally launched the Grayscale Sui Trust in 2024 as an OTC product trading under the GSUI ticker on OTCQB.
 The conversion journey began in December 2025 when the asset manager filed its initial S-1 registration statement with the SEC, followed by Amendment No. 1 in January 2026 and a final amendment on February 17.

 The restructured product, now officially the Grayscale Sui Staking ETF, represents a meaningful upgrade over the trust format.
-OTC trust products typically trade at significant premiums or discounts to their net asset value because they lack the creation and redemption mechanism that keeps ETF prices anchored.
+OTC trust products typically trade at heavy premiums or discounts to their net asset value because they lack the creation and redemption mechanism that keeps ETF prices anchored.
 With the NYSE Arca listing, authorized participants can create and redeem shares in baskets of 10,000, a mechanism designed to keep the market price tracking the underlying SUI value far more tightly.

 The share price is designed to reflect the value of SUI held by the Trust, plus any SUI earned as staking consideration, minus fees and expenses, all benchmarked against the CoinDesk Sui Price Index.